2020PB/police-brutality/reports/Oregon.md

 * https://twitter.com/TheHannahRay/status/1288425603205488643

-### Officers fire tear gas at peaceful protestors | July 29th
+### Officers fire tear gas at peaceful protesters | July 29th

-Federal officers fire tear gas and impact munitions at gathered protestors standing some distance from the Justice Center fence around 11 PM on July 29th.
-Some protestors throw tear gas canisters back, but the protestors appear otherwise peaceful.
+Federal officers fire tear gas and impact munitions at gathered protesters standing some distance from the Justice Center fence around 11 PM on July 29th.
+Some protesters throw tear gas canisters back, but the protesters appear otherwise peaceful.
 Impact munitions can also be heard throughout.

 tags: protester, tear-gas, shoot, projectile